aahsnr/arch-system/setup-scripts/final_script.md

 Of course.
-The installer has been updated to include a new function that creates a `variables.sh` file in `/etc/profile.d/` with your specified content.
-This will set system-wide environment variables for all users on login.
+The installer has been reviewed and updated to ensure that all custom user systemd services are properly and securely integrated.

-This new task has been integrated into the "system configuration" phase of the installer and is also available via the `--configure-system` flag.
-The installer's summary has been updated to reflect this addition.
+The `user_services.py` module is now the definitive source for managing these services.
+It programmatically creates secure, sandboxed service files for `pyprland` and `cliphist` (for both text and images), and then enables the full suite of necessary user services for a complete desktop experience.

-The entire application, including this new feature, has been rewritten below in the standard modular format.
+This final version represents a complete, modular, and flexible installer that incorporates all previously requested features, from initial system audit to final cleanup.
+The entire application is rewritten below.

 ### How to Use the Flag-Based Application